Purpose – Activity: Define a Clear Promise in a value statement

 Your value statement should lead with the most important information.

 In journalism, stories lead with the most important information, with more detail that follows.
 The goal is to hook interest so you continue reading.
-In a similar way, with a value statement you want to lead with WHO, WHAT, WHY & HOW.
+In a similar way, with a value statement you want to lead with WHO, WHAT, HOW & WHY.
 Your statement must be clear and concise, but also interesting.
 A concise, clear statement of the special benefit you provide should include:

-Download a form to create a value statement at slideshare.
+Download a form to create a value statement at google drive.

 Convert your value statement into an elevator speech.